 - combined these would ensure the sustainability, development and future use of the archive and as such ‘bring it to life’ in ways consistent with the owner’s wish to leave a ‘living archive’

 - initial discussions with potential receiving organisations have been held and these will be further developed post-project

-The catalogue and on-line exhibition and blog developed through the project is available at http://www.suffolk.ac.uk/hudd_music_hall_archive.
+The catalogue, online exhibition and blog developed through the project are available here.